lautivalentini/lautivalentini/README.md

 ## Hi 👋, I'm Lautaro Valentini

-A Javascript Fullstack Developer passionate about systems, new technologies and everything related to the web world ❤
+A Fullstack Web Developer passionate about systems, new technologies and everything related to the web world ❤

 - 🌱  I’m currently working at **[@digiventures](https://www.digiventures.la/)**